 Advanced techniques for fertility treatment

-Recently, the use of artificial intelligence (AI) has gained traction in its ability to predict clinical outcomes using routinely obtained information, such as patient attributes, medical images, and blood test results.
-Adopting AI within the fertility clinic could lead to a major increase in IVF success.
-For example, AI could potentially aid the embryologist in providing rapid, objective, and accurate assessment of gamete and embryo health.
-AI may also aid physicians in formulating an optimal, personalized fertility treatment plan based on patient characteristics.
+AI could aid the embryologist in providing a rapid, objective, and accurate assessment of gamete and embryo health.
+AI may also assist physicians in formulating an optimal, personalized fertility treatment plan based on patient characteristics.

 AI in gamete selection